harp-tech/protocol/Device.md

     -      :d1, 0, 2
 ```

 Specifies a device serial number.
-If this register is implemented, the number SHOULD be unique for each unit with the same device product identifier stored in `R_WHO_AM_I`.
+If this register is implemented, the number SHOULD be unique for each unit with the same device identity class stored in `R_WHO_AM_I`.
 If the register functionality is not implemented, the Device MUST reply to any `Read` requests with a fixed default value of `0` (Zero).

 Supporting `Write` requests to this register is OPTIONAL.
 If `Write` requests are supported, the following two-step write sequence MUST be implemented: